Gift cards when selling in multiple currencies

 Gift card values and balances are set in the currency of your store, but your customers purchase them and redeem them in their local currency.

-Your customers purchase gift cards in their local currency.
 Gift card prices are converted by multiplying the gift card amount by the currency conversion rate.
-Currency conversion fees are also applied when the gift card is purchased.
 Because the fees have already been applied, no currency conversion fees are applied to purchases made with a gift card.
-The rounding rule is not applied to gift cards.
+Also, rounding rules are not applied to gift cards.

 Redeeming gift cards